hanzmaharajh/misc_cpp/README.md

 # Misc

 A few C++ functions and classes that I have used, and may be useful elsewhere.
+This code has not been fully tested.